J. T. Poston

-James Tyree Poston (born June 1, 1993) is an American professional golfer on the PGA Tour, where he is a three-time winner.
+James Tyree Poston (born June 1, 1993) is an American professional golfer on the PGA Tour, where he is a four-time winner, most notably winning the 50th annual Memorial Tournament in Dublin, Ohio.

 Early life

 Poston attended Hickory High School in Hickory, North Carolina, where he shot a North Carolina High School Athletic Association (NCHSAA) golf tournament record 63 his senior year in 2011.
-He won two NCHSAA 3A individual titles and one team title.
+He won two NCHSAA 3A individual state titles and one team state title.
 In college, Poston competed for Western Carolina University where he won six times, including two consecutive Southern Conference titles.

 Professional career

 After starting 2016 with no status on any tour, Poston Monday qualified for the United Leasing Championship on the Web.com Tour and finished T23.
 His finish earned him entry into the Rex Hospital Open, where a tie for third earned him Special Temporary Member status for the season.
 Five more top 15s, including two second-place finishes, resulted in Poston finishing 10th on the regular-season money list and earning a 2017 PGA Tour card.

 On August 4, 2019, Poston earned his first professional victory by winning the Wyndham Championship, after shooting an 8-under 62 in the final round and going bogey-free in the tournament.
 He became the first player since 1974 to win a PGA Tour event while going bogey-free.

 On July 3, 2022, Poston won the John Deere Classic by three strokes over Christiaan Bezuidenhout and Emiliano Grillo.
 Poston led after each round of the tournament, becoming the first player since 1992 to win the tournament wire-to-wire.
 This win also secured him a spot in the 2022 Open Championship.

 On October 21, 2024, Poston won the Shriners Children's Open, which was his third PGA Tour title.

+On June 7, 2026, Poston won the Memorial Tournament in a playoff over Ryan Gerard.
+This helped Poston qualify for the 2026 U.S. Open, a tournament he was not a guaranteed participant in when the season started.